sf-wdi-27-28/rails_simple_blog/README.md

 ## Add the controller methods

 If you were to try to visit `GET /posts/new` or `POST /posts` right now you'd see an error.
-That's because we're missing the methods needed to handle these routes in our controller.
+That's because we're missing the views for these routes.

+You're also missing the methods in the controller, let's deal with that now.
 Let's go into our `app/controllers/posts_controller.rb` and add the two new methods we need.

 <details><summary>Wait, you mean 3 new methods, right?</summary>
 Nope, we mapped both the `GET /` and `GET /posts` routes to the same controller method: `posts#index`.